peterhinch/micropython-mqtt/NO_NET.md

 `local_time_offset` If the host's RTC is to be synchronised to an NTP server, this allows an offset to be added.
 Unit is hours.
 (0)

-RTC synchronisation is not ideal.
-It needs to call `socket.getaddrinfo()` each time to retrieve a timeserver from the pool.
-Unfortunately this method blocks, for a long period if internet access is down.

-Synchronisation should work if the broker is on the WAN because it checks for broker connectivity before attempting a synch.
-If the broker is on the LAN, problems arise if internet connectivity is lost.
-The lengthy blocking results in timeouts and repeated resetting of the ESP8266 until the outage is cleared.
-While this is non-fatal, it will prevent operation during an internet outage if the broker is on the LAN.
-Pending the development of a nonblocking version of `socket.getaddrinfo()`, if the broker is local the recommendation is to synchronise once (or never).

-Note that the blocking is on the ESP8266.
-Host applications will not block.

 **Broker/network response**
 `response_time` Max expected time in secs for the broker to respond to a qos == 1 publication.
 If this is exceeded the message is republished with the